Teez Tabor: Atlanta Falcons

 On March 17, 2022, Tabor signed with the Atlanta Falcons.
 He competed as a backup safety and cornerback - especially in the nickel - while also working on special teams.
 He was released on August 30 and re-signed to the practice squad.

-Seattle Seahawks
+Seattle Seahawks (first stint)

 On September 15, 2022, the Seattle Seahawks signed Tabor off the Falcons practice squad.
+In the 2022 season, Tabor appeared in ten games and made one start for the Seahawks.